Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Introduction

 To address the aforementioned challenge, we use Koopman mode decomposition~\cite{koopman1931hamiltonian, mezic2013analysis}, a powerful framework for analyzing nonlinear dynamical systems.
 This method decomposes nonlinear dynamics into a sum of oscillatory modes.
 The key concept is that nonlinear dynamics are recast as linear evolution in an infinite-dimensional function space governed by a linear operator known as the Koopman generator.
 The essential modes that capture this linear evolution can then be identified in a data-driven manner using dynamic mode decomposition (DMD)~\cite{williams2015data, lusch2018deep, otto2019linearly, takeishi2017learning, tu2014on, arbabi2017ergodic, brunton2017chaos, ichinaga2024pydmd, baddoo2023physics}.
-This linearization provides a systematic approach to decomposing a system's behavior into a set of oscillatory modes, thereby making an otherwise uninterpretable system understandable.
-This method is also used to describe noisy nonlinear oscillators~\cite{Thomas2014-aa, Perez-Cervera2021-ku}.
+This linearization provides a systematic approach to decomposing a system's behavior into a set of oscillatory modes, thereby making an otherwise difficult-to-interpret system easier to interpret.
+This method has also been used to describe noisy nonlinear oscillators~\cite{Thomas2014-aa, Perez-Cervera2021-ku}.

 Using Koopman mode decomposition, we establish a general relationship between nonlinear oscillation and the housekeeping entropy production rate in overdamped Langevin systems with general nonlinear forces.
 Our central result is the decomposition of the housekeeping entropy production rate into a sum of positive contributions from each Koopman mode.
 Each mode's contribution is shown to be proportional to the product of its frequency squared and oscillation intensity.
 This work is a nonlinear extension of our previous study on linear systems~\cite{sekizawa2024decomposing} and provides a new, interpretable tool for thermodynamic analysis of noise-induced nonlinear oscillatory phenomena.